koldunovn/python_for_geosciences/README.md

 ## Getting started for Windows

-- First you have to download and install Anaconda python distribution for your system from [here](http://continuum.io/downloads).
+- First you have to download and install Anaconda python distribution for your system from [here](https://www.anaconda.com/products/individual#windows) (scroll down to "Anaconda installers").
 If installation is sucessful, you will be able to work with notebooks from 02 to 07.
 In order to work with `netCDF` files and `Basemap` some additional steps are required.

 - Go to start menu, choose `run` and execute `cmd` in order to bring up windows command line.
 - Change to `Anaconda\Scripts` directory by executing `cd Anaconda\Scripts`